SAP/ui5-tooling/docs/pages/Configuration.md

 A given `copyright` string will be used to fill placeholders like `${copyright}` and `@copyright@` in a projects source code. `|-` is a way to define a multi line string in YAML.
 For details, please check the [YAML Specification](https://yaml.org/spec/1.2/spec.html#id2794534).
 Inside the copyright string, you can use the placeholder `${currentYear}` which will be replaced with the current year.

+In case your project is deprecated you may also define a property `deprecated: true`.
+In projects that have a direct dependency to your project, the UI5 Tooling will then display a deprecation warning.

 ````yaml
 metadata:
   name: my.cool.project